mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 _Publish HTML_

-If you ever used [Clang Static Analyzer]({% post_url 2015-02-08-clang-static-analyzer %}) for your iOS projects, you know then that there's no proper reporing plugin for this task.
+If you ever used [Clang Static Analyzer]({% post_url 2015-02-08-clang-static-analyzer %}) for your iOS projects, you know then that there's no proper reporting plugin for this task.
 You end up with HTML report that needs to be published and made available in build project/plan summary.

 With Bamboo you create a new [Shared Artifact](https://confluence.atlassian.com/display/BAMBOO/Sharing+artifacts), with Jenkins you use [HTML Publisher plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin).